hexedbits/AboutThisApp/README.md

 ## About

 This library provides a standard "About This App" view for Mac apps.
-It requires **zero configuration by default** for most projects, but it can also be easily customized.
+It requires **zero configuration by default** for typical projects, but it can also be easily customized.

 AppKit provides a default "About This App" view for regular windowed applications, but you cannot customize it.
 It is also inacessible for apps that live only in the menu bar.